 One area of sustainable investing that is growing in importance and scale concerns investments that support environmentally sustainable development – a sector known as green finance.
 Our green finance solutions cover a wide range of asset classes designed to positively impact the transition to a low-carbon and climate-resilient economy, drawing upon the expertise of various specialist departments across our divisions.

 In the area of renewable energy, Credit Suisse is involved with a significant number of debt, tax equity and equity financing transactions, opening up sources of capital for companies active in this field.
-Our expertise is diversified across various renewable energy technologies, including solar, wind, geothermal, biomass, biofuels, fuel cells and energy efficiency.
-Energy efficiency in buildings is also an important component in the global response to tackling climate change.
-We also offer real estate funds focused on sustainability.
+Our expertise is diversified in renewable energy areas such as solar, wind, geothermal, biomass, biofuels, fuel cells and energy efficiency.

-Moreover, Credit Suisse supports the Green Bond Principles and is a partner in the Climate Bonds Initiative.
+We also support the Green Bond Principles, and we are a partner to the Climate Bonds Initiative.
 Both of these initiatives seek to mobilize investments in the capital markets for environment and climate-related projects.

 Credit Suisse participates actively in discussions on how to promote a more sustainable, climate-friendly approach to business, and we exchange knowledge with a variety of organizations and expert groups.